h8liu-archives/p8/README.md

 - `p8/cc` a full-fledged C compiler, compile to p8 via i8
 - `p8/goc` a full-fledged golang compiler, compile to p8 via i8

-Parts that will be writen in G language:

-- `g/sys` a thin system layer to use in p8 machine, like an OS

 At this time, all the previous code written in go language should be able to port into p8 framework without modification.

-An alternative plan could be rewrite everything above in G language
+(An alternative plan could be rewrite everything above in G language.)

-This project just sounds crazy... so please don't expect me to finish it...
+I know this project just sounds crazy... so please don't expect me to finish it in 100 years.

-The goal of the project is build a simple virtual world where all its code pieces are easy to understand, reasonn about and reuse.
-Code quality is over everything.
-Performance and size optimizations are almost always the last things that need to consider.

-So, basically, this is like a minecraft game for a CS SysNet PhD (hopefully more meaningful than other computer games that ends up with absolutely nothing).

 If you are also interested and want to help, please contact me. liulonnie@gmail.com